 Ballona Wetlands Restoration, Los Angeles County, California

-Corte Madera Reserve Restoration Project, Corte Madera, Marin County, California
+Golden Gate Bridge, Highway, and Transportation District, Corte Madera Reserve Restoration, Corte Madera, California

 Broad Beach Dune Restoration, Malibu, California

 Westside Retention Basin Maintenance Project, Santa Clara, California